twse/random-stuff/Readable Fonts/Celtic.md

 ### Cymraeg Safonol - Welsh Keyboard for Apple Celtic
 See the page on the [Evertype site](http://www.evertype.com/celtscript/cys-keys.html) for more info with download links.

+### Cymraeg Cydwladol - Welsh International Keyboard for Apple Celtic
+See the page on the [http://www.evertype.com/celtscript/cyc-keys.html](Evertype site) for more info with download links.

+### Cymraeg Safonol - Welsh Keyboard for Apple Celtic
+See the page on the [http://www.evertype.com/celtscript/cys-keys.html](Evertype site) for more info with download links.